Volunteer Volunteer at Hospice of the Piedmont and Hospice of Randolph

 Provide transportation for patients and caregivers to doctor’s appointments, the grocery store, and pharmacies.
 The standard 12-hour training session is required and automobile insurance of at least $100,000 per occurrence and $100,000 in aggregate must be continuously maintained.

 Help with tasks such as answering phones, making copies, filing, data entry, assisting with large mailings, and other tasks depending on the skills of the volunteer and hospice needs.
-A three-hour training and orientation are required.
+The standard 12-hour training and orientation are required.

 Special Project Volunteers